×

 Cyber Security 101: How to Outsmart Scammers & Stay Safe Online

-It seems that cyber security is top of mind for most people across Australia, particularly given the recent large-scale hacks that have targeted major companies like Optus and Medibank.
+It seems that cyber security is top of mind for most people across Australia, particularly given large-scale hacks that have targeted major companies like Optus and Medibank in recent history.
 Unfortunately, many international students have found themselves right in the middle of these incidents, with thousands having been informed their data was breached in some way.

 Common types of online scams in Australia